jslee02/awesome-robotics-libraries/README.md

 * [libccd](https://github.com/danfis/libccd) ([github](https://github.com/danfis/libccd)) - Library for collision detection between two convex shapes.
 * [OZCollide](http://www.tsarevitch.org/ozcollide/) - A fast, complete and free collision detection library.

+> Note that some multibody dynamics libraries (e.g., ODE and Bullet) can be used only for collision detection.

 ### [Optimization](#awesome-robotics-libraries)

 * [Ceres Solver](http://ceres-solver.org/) ([github](https://github.com/ceres-solver/ceres-solver)) - A large scale non-linear optimization library .
 Ceres Solver has been used in production at Google for more than four years now.
 It is clean, extensively tested and well documented code that is actively developed and supported.